Converting IRA and Retirement Assets to a Roth IRA

 Incredibly, the tax code allows those that convert to later change their mind and "go back" to a traditional IRA before filing your tax return.
 This "do over" provision is potentially the most valuable in a volatile stock market.
 Here is an example of how this might work for the owner of a $200,000 IRA.

-The owner converts all $200,000 to Roth by opening 2 new Roth IRA accounts of $100,000 each at the beginning of 2010.
+The owner converts all $200,000 to Roth by opening 2 new Roth IRA accounts of $100,000 each at the beginning of the year.
 The accounts are invested in different types of investments (US Large, Mid or Small Cap, International, Emerging Markets, etc.).
-On October 14th, 2011 prior to filing a tax return (but after filing for extensions), one account is valued at $85,000 and the other is worth $125,000.
-The owner can elect a "do over" on the $85,000 account, forgoing the tax on conversion, and providing an opportunity to convert again on January 1, 2012 - less than 3 months later.
+On November 14th, prior to filing a tax return (but after filing for extensions), one account is valued at $85,000 and the other is worth $125,000.
+The owner can elect a "do over" on the $85,000 account, forgoing the tax on conversion, and providing an opportunity to convert again on January 1 - less than 60 days later.

 For the account with $125,000, the owner can keep the conversion, and pay tax on the $100,000 original amount.